eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

      return data, query
 ```

-Caution: If the data volume is too large, the overpass Api abort.
+Caution: If the data volume is too large, the overpass API aborts.

 More information about the query syntax and a GUI for testing the querys
 can be found on the website <https://overpass-turbo.eu/>.